 In limited cases, we cover prescriptions filled at out-of-network pharmacies.
-See Chapter 5, Section A8, page 118 to find out when we will do that.
+Refer to Chapter 5, Section A8, page 129 to find out when we will do that.

-To learn more about these pharmacy choices, see Chapter 5, page 112 in this handbook and the plan's Provider and Pharmacy Directory.
+To learn more about these pharmacy choices, refer to Chapter 5, Section A, page 126 in this handbook and the plan's Provider and Pharmacy Directory.